Joining the Garden

 Berkeley accepts new gardeners through a lottery system.

-- The lottery takes place in April.
+- The lottery takes place around end of March.

 - Available plots are assigned based on lottery draw of those present